Worst-case analysis of restarted primal-dual hybrid gradient on totally unimodular linear programs: A Hoffman bound that explicitly takes into account nonnegativity and inequality constraints

 \section{A Hoffman bound that explicitly takes into account nonnegativity and inequality constraints}

-Hoffman bounds guarrantee how much the distance to feasibility decreases as the constraint violation decreases.
+Hoffman bounds guarantee how much the distance to feasibility decreases as the constraint violation decreases.
 Typical Hoffman bounds consider a linear inequality system of the form: $K z \le k$ where $K$ is a matrix and $k$ is a vector.
-For example, \cite[Theorem 4.2.]{guler1995approximations} states that for any matrix $K$ and vector $k$ we have:
+For example, \cite[Theorem 4.2.]{guler1995approximations} states that for any matrix $K$, vector $k$ and vector $z$ we have: $\dist(z, \{ w : K w \le k \}) \le \alpha \| (K z - k)^{+} \|_2$ where $\alpha > 0$ is the minimum singular value across all nonsingular submatrices of $K$.